PreschoolKindergartenFirst Grade

 Why Summer Slide Happens (and Why Worksheets Alone Aren’t the Point)

-It’s every parent's secret dread.
+It’s every parent’s secret dread.
 You spent the whole school year cheering on every new letter mastered and every number counted.
-Then, July hits.
-Suddenly, the child who could write their name in June is looking at a pencil like it's a foreign object.
-This is the Summer Slide, and while it feels like a personal failure, it’s actually a predictable biological process.
+Then July hits, and suddenly the child who could write their name in June is staring at a pencil like it’s a foreign object.
+That feels personal, and it’s frustrating, especially when you’re trying your best.
+But the good news is that this is a predictable biological process, not proof that you did something wrong.

-But here’s the surprise: preventing the slide isn't about doing more work.
+Here’s the surprise, though.
+Preventing the slide isn’t about doing more work.
 It’s about doing the right kind of work.
-In this guide, we’re going to look under the hood of the developing brain to see why the slide happens and why the traditional solution-piles of boring, black-and-white worksheets-often does more harm than good.
+In this guide, we’re going to look under the hood of the developing brain to see why the slide happens and why the traditional solution-piles of boring, black-and-white worksheets often do more harm than good.

 The goal of summer learning shouldn't be to get ahead; it should be to keep the 'learning muscle' from atrophying while the soul enjoys the sun.- Sunny Hedge